okawo80085/PySignTranslater/README.md

 ## to use it

-to use it on a video you first need to "marck" the video file, you can do that by using **marker.py** with the folowing arguments
+to use it on a video you first need to "marck" the video file, you can do that by using **marker.py** with the following arguments
 ```
 python3 marker.py -mm 1 -mp path/to/your/marcker/image.jpg -vp path/to/your/video/file.mkv -ol path/to/your/video/file.log
 ```

 marcker image has to be the same resolution as your video file

-you can also get more info on arguments for **marker.py** by
+you can also get more info on arguments for **marker.py** with
 ```
 python3 marker.py -h
 ```

 then to translate the video